Bunch of alapacas on a green grassy hill behind some white electric tape fence

 Animals moving (themselves) around

 We gave the horses a bit of new grass by setting up a new bit of electric fence, pushing the alpacas back.
 If was quite clear that a bit of electric fence would not really impress them.
-Our boys were the first that ducked underneath and went through, straight in front of me – little paccas.
+Our boys were the first that ducked underneath and went through, straight in front of me – naughty little paccas.

 Two alpacas in front of the fence, the others still behind the fence